Conditions

 If Statement

-The good ol' if statement that you may recognize from other modern programming languages:
+The good old if statement that one may recognize from other modern programming languages:

 if age >= 16 {